ranadeepsingh/API-Load-Testing-Python/README.md

 4. -d, --duration: Duration of the test in seconds.
 Default 10

 ## File Structure
+1. `http_benchmark.py`: Main file to run the load testing and contains the HTTPBenchmark class
+2. `Dockerfile`: Dockerfile to build the docker image

 ## By
 - Author: Ranadeep Singh